 When people know that taking any demanded action will not up much of their time, they are more likely to act upon it.
 The call to action example over here states the fact it will only take 60 seconds to get started.

-This is one of the examples of social proofs given in a call to action.
-This publication is showcasing the number of its current subscribers, which encourages you to become a part of its newsletter community.
+This is one of the examples of social proof given in a call to action.
+This publication showcases the number of its current subscribers, encouraging you to become a part of its newsletter community.

 Call to action also has the power to increase product awareness.
 By showing your product or service through call to action buttons, you make the offer more tangible.

 Flipboard has placed its call to action buttons (“available on the app store” and “get it on Google play”) next to the product itself.
 This way, people can get an idea of the magazine’s features and download the app.